-We use the OAuth standard to implement social login.
-In the table below you can find the fields we get from the supported OAuth providers and store:
+In case authentication is provided via social login, we use the OAuth standard.
+In the table below you can find the fields we get and store from the supported OAuth providers:

 |Picture||picture||call to Graph API to get User Picture||profile_image_url_https||profilePicture/displayImage~/elements/identifiers/identifier|